Exclusive Post – Members Only

 While the solution is simple, I understand it isn’t easy.
 Exclusivity plays to multiple human desires, some of them counter-intuitive.
 Fulfilling needs like uniqueness, conformity, and avoiding future regret, resisting exclusivity marketing can be difficult, but I offer you the following defense – results & testing.
 A service like ad management is not like a handcrafted item or a hotel room with an ocean view, i.e., it is not of higher quality, nor is it genuinely scarce.
 Exclusivity in ad management is a sales tactic, and once you realize that, you’re free.

 Online advertising is about scale – the size of the audience and the amount of data to make decisions.
 Since it’s about scale, an exclusive product is worse by its very nature of being smaller.
-My company, Ezoic, reaches more than 700 million unique individuals each month; this gives us tremendous negotiating power with advertisers and a massive data advantage when making decisions on behalf of publishers.
+My company, Ezoic, reaches more than 1.2 billion unique individuals each month; this gives us tremendous negotiating power with advertisers and a massive data advantage when making decisions on behalf of publishers.
 Ad management companies that are, by their admission, 80% smaller are at a severe disadvantage in providing real value.
 Still, they have decided that perceived value is more important than the actual value.

 The idea that a smaller size is a disadvantage in large service and data-based markets makes sense.
 Google and Facebook dominate the online ad market because they have the largest audiences and most data.
 Meanwhile, countless niche ad companies have come and gone – I remember DogTime Media – exclusive just for pet websites – it can’t get more exclusive than that!